Jalle19/node-ffmpeg-mpegts-proxy/README.md

 ## Requirements

 * nodejs
+* avconv

 ## Usage

 * install the required libraries by running `npm install` in the project directory
 * modify `data/sources.json`
-* run the program using `nodejs node-ffmpeg-mpegts-proxy.js`
+* run the program using `nodejs node-ffmpeg-mpegts-proxy.js`.
+Run the command without any parameters to see what's available.